Get to know the project root element

 View Local Changes

-Displays modifications of the local workspace (see chapter "View local changes").
+Displays modifications of the local workspace (check out "View local changes").

 View Local Changes for Tree

-Displays all modifications of the selected object and all elements hierarchically below the object. (see chapter "View Local Changes for Tree").
+Displays all modifications of the selected object and all elements hierarchically below the object. (check out "View Local Changes for Tree").

 Versioning